Bures geodesics and quantum metrology: Main results

 In experimental setups, the coupling of the probes with their environment can not be neglected.
-A general description of the state transformation process is given by a family $\{ \Mm_x \}_{x \in X}$ of $x$-dependent quantum channels, which account for the joint effects of the free evolutions of the probe $\PP$ and environment $\EE$ and the coupling between them.
+A general description of the state transformation process is given by a family $\{ \Mm_x \}_{x \in X}$ of $x$-dependent quantum channels, which accounts for the joint effects of the free evolutions of the probe $\PP$ and environment $\EE$ and the coupling between them.
 The probe output state is related to the input state $\rho_\inp$ by

-In a realistic scenario, measurements can be performed on the probe only, \ie, one can not extract information from the environment.
-An issue of current interest is to find optimal families of quantum channels $\{ \Mm_x \}_{x \in X}$ and input states $\rho_\inp$ which lead to the smallest error, \ie, to the largest possible QFI.
-The precision $(\Delta x)_{\rm{best}}$ can clearly not be smaller than the best precision $(\Delta x)_{\rm{best,\PP\EE}}$ which would be obtained from joint measurements on the probe and environment.
-A natural question is whether there exists a family of quantum channels such that $(\Delta x)_{\rm{best}}= (\Delta x)_{\rm{best,\PP\EE}}$ for {any value of $x$.} This means that the environment does not carry any information about the parameter $x$.
+In a realistic scenario, measurements can be performed on the probe only, \ie, one can not extract information from the environment. { The error $(\Delta x)_{\rm{QCRB}}$ obtained by measuring the probe can clearly not be smaller than the error $(\Delta x)_{\rm{QCRB,\PP\EE}}$ obtained from joint measurements on the probe and environment.} A natural question is whether there exists a family of quantum channels { $\{ \Mm_x \}_{x \in X}$ and input states $\ket{\Psi_\inp}$} such that $(\Delta x)_{\rm{QCRB}}= (\Delta x)_{\rm{QCRB,\PP\EE}}$ for {any value of $x$.} This means that the environment does not carry any information about the parameter $x$.

 {\it Optimality of geodesics in parameter estimation.}